ZainabZaman/EnglishLanguageTutor/README.md

-# EnglishLanguageTutorWithLessonsEvaluation
+# English Language Tutor With Lessons Evaluation

-## Lessons_Evaluation
+## Project Overview

-This project serves as an English Language Tutor, providing lessons and evaluating user responses for pronunciation, accuracy, completeness, fluency, and pitch.
+The **English Language Tutor With Lessons Evaluation** project is designed to serve as an advanced English language tutor, offering lessons on various topics and providing comprehensive evaluations of user responses, including pronunciation, accuracy, completeness, fluency, and pitch.

-## Overview

-The English Language Tutor script incorporates multiple modules for assessing and tutoring users on different language-related aspects.

-### Features
+### Key Features

-- Lessons on various topics.
-- Pronunciation assessment.
-- Fluency evaluation.
-- Pitch analysis.
+- **Lesson Modules:** Engage in lessons covering a wide range of topics.
+- **Pronunciation Assessment:** Evaluate pronunciation accuracy for improved language skills.
+- **Fluency Evaluation:** Assess user responses for fluency and coherence.
+- **Pitch Analysis:** Analyze speech pitch for enhanced communication skills.

-### Analysis
+### Detailed Analysis

-- Per lesson evaluation.
-- Per lesson entry evaluation.
-- Per word evaluation.
+The project includes a thorough analysis at various levels:

+- **Per Lesson Evaluation:** Obtain an overall evaluation for each lesson.
+- **Per Lesson Entry Evaluation:** Assess user responses for individual lesson entries.
+- **Per Word Evaluation:** Evaluate pronunciation and fluency at the word level.

 ## Dependencies

-Make sure to install the necessary dependencies through the provided requirements.txt file
+Ensure you have the required dependencies installed by running the following command:

 ```bash
 pip install -r requirements.txt
 ```

-Set your OpenAI API key.
-Replace YOUR_OPENAI_API_KEY in the code with your actual key.
+Replace YOUR_OPENAI_API_KEY in the code with your unique API key.

-### Usage
+##Usage
-To use the application run the main file named as `lessons_evaluation.py`
+To utilize the application, execute the main file, `lessons_evaluation.p`y:
 ```python
 python lessons_evaluation.py
 ```
-The script includes predefined lessons in arrays for users to respond to.
-Customize the lessons based on your needs and the `option` variable lets the user decide which lessons he wants to work on.
-User responses are evaluated based on multiple criteria, including `accuacy`, `completeness`, `fluency`, `per_word_pitch`, `overall_pitch`, `relevancy`, providing an overall evaluation of each lesson based on these scores.
+The script incorporates predefined lessons in arrays for users to respond to.
+The option variable allows users to select specific lessons.
+User responses are meticulously evaluated based on criteria such as accuracy, completeness, fluency, per-word pitch, overall pitch, and relevancy.
+This comprehensive evaluation provides valuable feedback on each lesson.

-The script takes three inputs from the user
+The script prompts users for three inputs:

-- Option: Lesson selection
+- Option: Choose a lesson for focused learning.
-- User text response: Textual response to the lesson entry
+- User Text Response: Provide a textual response to the lesson entry.
-- User audio response: Speech response to the lesson entry
+- User Audio Response: Deliver a speech response to the lesson entry.

-## Acknowledgments

-- `Azure Speech SDK` is used for pronunciation evaluation
+##Acknowledgments
+This project acknowledges the use of the Azure Speech SDK for robust pronunciation evaluation.